NextJump/CritterCrush/README.md

 to see which process is running and kill it if necessary.
 You can also change the port numbers the server listens on inside of the base level critter.go file.

+The final step is to set up your bots.
+The bots listen to points 8081 and 8082 by default.
+You can start them the same where you started teh game server.
+Run

+    go install github.com/nextjump/CritterCrush/bots/bot1
+    $GOPATH/bin/bot1

+    go install github.com/nextjump/CritterCrush/bots/bot2
+    $GOPATH/bin/bot2

-Once the server is running, you should be able to see the game at locahost:8080/game
+Once the server and bots are both running, you should be able to see the game at locahost:8080/game

 Still needs more tweaking before the PLAY button works with this new layout...